-Over the past several years, tech-savvy players and start-ups have been bursting into the insurance sector in droves.
-Their goal: to leverage new technologies and disrupt every aspect of the insurance value chain, from innovative new products (such as Metromile's pay-per-mile insurance) to consumer-friendly claims-handling (such as Lemonade's three-second claims payment).
+Over the past several years, tech-savvy players and startups have been bursting into the insurance sector in droves.
+Their goal: to leverage new technologies and disrupt every aspect of the insurance value chain, from innovative new products (like Metromile's pay-per-mile insurance[1]) to consumer-friendly claims handling (like Lemonade's three-second claims payment[2]).

-Given the continuing explosion of data and the breathtaking potential of AI, one of the frontiers for innovation that seems most promising is that of underwriting.
-Consumers are creating data faster than ever, and companies are racing to gather it, mine it and, hopefully, make sense of it in a way that gives them a competitive advantage.
+And given the continuing explosion of data and the breathtaking potential of AI, one of the frontiers for innovation that seems most promising is that of underwriting.
+Consumers are creating data faster than ever, and companies are racing to gather it, mine it and hopefully, make sense of it in a way that gives them a competitive advantage.

-To this end, a property and casualty insurer might, for example, apply machine-learning to satellite imagery of residential rooftops to identify the most and least profitable business risks; or a commercial liability insurer might scan millions of peer-reviewed science journals to determine whether a chemical used in a company's consumer product is likely to give rise to future litigation.
-These examples are just the tip of a massive iceberg.
+To this end, a property and casualty insurer might, for example, apply machine learning to satellite imagery of residential rooftops to identify the most and least profitable business risks.
+Or a commercial liability insurer might scan millions of peer-reviewed science journals to determine whether a chemical used in a company's consumer product is likely to give rise to future litigation.
+These examples are just the tip of a massive iceberg.[3]

-Perhaps more than any other area of insurance, the pricing and underwriting process is riddled with regulatory issues.
-Not only are insurers required to navigate a 50-state patchwork of often contradictory regulatory regimes, but, in the event that they do design truly innovative underwriting processes for which they might enjoy a competitive advantage, there is no guarantee that they will be able to protect those processes from their competitors.
-In fact, in California, a state that many (if not most)
+But perhaps more than any other area of insurance, the pricing and underwriting process is riddled with regulatory issues.
+Not only are insurers required to navigate a 50-state patchwork of often contradictory regulatory regimes, [4] but in the event that they do design truly innovative underwriting processes for which they might enjoy a competitive advantage, there is no guarantee that they will be able to protect those processes from their competitors.
+In fact in California, a state that many (if not most) insurtechs call home, a recent legal opinion[5] from the state Department of Insurance makes clear that they won't.
+Below we provide the background of California's public inspection approach to insurance rates, the recent legal opinion that signals a policy shift and our analysis of what this shift might mean moving forward.